Blockstream/docs/liquid/developer-guide/basic-commands.rst

 Basic Commands
 --------------

-The Liquid Client (liquid-cli) application allows you to issue Remote Procedure Call (RPC) commands to the Liquid Daemon (liquidd) or Liquid Core GUI (liquid-qt) from the terminal.
+The Liquid Client (elements-cli) application allows you to issue Remote Procedure Call (RPC) commands to the Liquid Daemon (elementsd) or Liquid Core GUI (elements-qt) from the terminal.

 A full list of all the commands you can issue over RPC can be be seen by running:

 .. code-block:: bash

-	liquid-cli help
+	elements-cli help

 To see further information on how to use a certain command you can append the name of the command like this:

 .. code-block:: bash

-	liquid-cli help sendtoaddress
+	elements-cli help sendtoaddress

 This returns examples of how to use the command, a list of arguments that can be passed to it and and the format of the results returned.